axibase/atsd/search/README.md

 ### Scheduling

-The search index is continuously refreshed on schedule and as such it may not reflect the latest changes such as a new series or modifications to an existing series that have occurred since the most recent refresh.
+The search index is continuously refreshed on schedule and as such not reflect the latest changes such as a new series or modifications to an existing series that have occurred since the most recent refresh.

 The interval between the incremental refreshes can be controlled with the `search.indexing.incremental.interval` setting.
 Each refresh operation takes up to 10 seconds.